mizvol/gephi-tutorials/Layouts/README.md

 * Bridging centrality
 * Clustering coefficient

 Watch a short walk-through screencast to get an idea of what we are going to do in this tutorial.
+Attention: the video has sound.

 [![YouTube link](https://img.youtube.com/vi/aRZIeTroUog/0.jpg)](https://www.youtube.com/watch?v=aRZIeTroUog)